prestesd/prestesd/README.md

 ## Hello!
 I'm Dani!

-I'm a software developer working and UX advocate; and also a chemistry teacher with a Master's Degree!
+I'm a software developer and UX advocate; and also a chemistry teacher with a Master's Degree!
 I'm focused on studying Internet Systems, which is also the name of the course I'm studying at [IFRS](http://www.poa.ifrs.edu.br/index.php?option=com_content&view=article&layout=edit&id=3206).

 ### Already worked with: